aspose-cells/Aspose.Cells-API-References/english/nodejs-cpp/pivottable/_index.md

 ### getEnableFieldDialog() {#getEnableFieldDialog--}

+<b>@deprecated.</b> Please use the 'enableFieldDialog' property instead.
 Indicates whether the PivotTable Field dialog box is available when the user double-clicks the PivotTable field.

 ```javascript
 getEnableFieldDialog() : boolean;